Public Works: Utilities (4840B)

 Percent of Time Spent on Sewer Preventative Maintenance

-The Program is projected to meet its FY 2017-18 target for the percent of time spent on scheduled sewer work.
-Significant time is still being redirected from scheduled sewer work to monitor the three significant mainline breaks that occurred during the severe storms experienced between January and March of 2017 and this is anticipated to continue until permanent repairs are constructed.
+The Program met its FY 2017-18 target for the percent of time spent on scheduled sewer work.
+However, significant time is still being redirected from scheduled sewer work to monitor the three significant mainline breaks that occurred during the severe storms experienced between January and March of 2017 and this is anticipated to continue until permanent repairs are constructed.
 A higher percentage of time spent on scheduled maintenance typically translates into less emergency responses to blockages in District-maintained sewer lines and less sanitary sewer overflows.
 In addition, the Program is in the process of completing additional capital improvement projects to replace a total of approximately 1.1 miles of old sewer mains, which will help support this measure.

 Cost of Scheduled Sewer Work per Mile of Sanitary Sewer Maintained

 Number of Resolved Sewer/Sanitation District Customer Requests Related to Sewer Lateral Back-ups

-In FY 2017-18, the Program is not projected to meet its targeted number of resolved customer requests related to sewer lateral back-ups in FY 2018-19 due to fewer number of requests received.
-This is positive, as it allows for more time to be spent on scheduled work and may indicate the overall conditions of privately owned laterals are improving through repairs or replacements.
-The Program believes that this is due in part to requirements for property owners to repair or replace their laterals when remodeling or rebuilding their residences or businesses.
+In FY 2017-18, the Program did not meet its targeted number of resolved customer requests related to sewer lateral back-ups in FY 2018-19 due to fewer number of requests received.
+This is positive, as it allows for more time spent on scheduled work and may indicate the overall conditions of privately owned laterals are improving through repairs or replacements.
+The Program believes this is due in part to requirements for property owners to repair or replace their laterals when remodeling or rebuilding their residences or businesses.
 If this trend continues, the Program may lower its future target.
 The Districts continue to receive customer requests related to sewer lateral back-ups daily, but the numbers fluctuate depending on pipe conditions, weather, and actions of the occupants.
-Although capital improvements continue to be constructed within District-maintained sewer collection systems, most of the customer requests are related to issues with sewage backup or overflows in the private laterals.
+Although capital improvements continue to be constructed within District-maintained sewer collection systems, most of the customer requests are related to issues with sewage backup or overflows in private laterals.
 Changes continue to be made to routine maintenance methods to improve sewer main functionality.